OndrejSpanel/SuuntoToStrava/README.md

 - you can review all uploaded activities by following links to Strava.
 All activities are upload as private, so that you can review and edit them before making visibile to others.

-# Notes
-As far as I know, the utility works fine, but there are no guarantees.
-If you experience some issues or if you want to provide some feedback, use [the issue tracker][issues].

-It may work with other combinations of GPS Track Pod and other Suunto Devices, but this is not tested.
-Adding support for other Suunto watches should be easy if needed, only moveslink.XMLParser class would need to be adjusted.

-The utility uses local copies of data uploaded to Movescount by Moveslink software, merges GPS and Heart Rate data and sends them to Strava.
-When using this utility you should disable Movescount sending data to Strava on its own, or remove Strava integration from Movescount completely.

 ## Quest time offset

 The utility solves one problem which seems to be completely ignored by Suunto Movescount merge.
 The moves download from